snoyberg/keter/README.md

 terminated after the new process has started answering requests.
 To stop an application, delete the file from incoming.

+## PostgreSQL support

+Keter ships by default with a PostgreSQL plugin, which will handle management of PostgreSQL databases for your application.
+To use this, make the following changes:

+* Add `postgres: true` to your `config/keter.yaml` file.
+* Modify your application to get its database connection settings from the following environment variables:
+    * `PGHOST`
+    * `PGPORT`
+    * `PGUSER`
+    * `PGPASS`
+    * `PGDATABASE`

 ## Known issues

 * There are reports of Keter not working behind an nginx reverse proxy.
 From